An official website of the State of Oregon

 Providers may be reimbursed at the special needs rate when they care for children or youth with disabilities.
 This higher rate offers families more child care options in their area.
 The need must be verified.
 The

-Providers can't charge families receiving help from ODHS a higher rate than what you charge private pay families.
+Important: Providers can't charge families receiving help from ERDC a higher rate than what you charge private pay families.
 Providers can't charge a higher fee or add charges solely because a child has a disability or other special needs.
 Here is more information about the

 If a child or youth requires a much higher level of care, a supplemental payment may also be available.
 This is called the "High Needs Program" and involves an assessment of the child.
-The assessment is done, at no cost to the family or the provider, by a specialist from Inclusive Partners.
+The assessment is done by a specialist from

 Once a referral is made, an individual assessment is done to see if a supplemental payment is appropriate.